Holly Mason Franchitti with an Alfa Romeo

 Gail Hill – has raced Jaguars in British club and national events since 2002.
 She has won two championships: the Jaguar XJ-S Class D title in 2005, and the B class in the XJ-S championship in 2011.
 Both of these performances included outright wins.
 Anglesey and Goodwood have been favoured tracks for her.
 In a rare non-Jaguar appearance, she raced an MG ZS in the 2009 Britcar 24 Hours, having been an enthusiastic participant in enduros and relays, such as the Birkett 6-Hour, in the past.
-She is the current Chairman of the BWRDC and has won several of their championships.
+In 2018, she was active and competitive in the Jaguar Saloon & GT Championship.
+She has been Chairman of the BWRDC and has won several of their championships.

 Gisella Ketvel – UK-based Italian-born driver who currently races a modern Lotus and a Jaguar E-Type from 1962, which she sometimes shares with Sam Hancock.
 In 2014, she and Hancock also shared an Alfa Romeo Giulia, which they used in HSCC events, and in 2013, she raced a Ford GT40 in the Guards Trophy, also held by the HSCC, and in the FIA Historic Sportscar Masters.
 That year, she raced a Merlyn single-seater, driving solo, and shared a Mini Cooper with her husband, Pii Ketvel.
 They raced together in the Lotus Cup.
 She continued to race the Jaguar in 2015.
 Away from motorsport, Gisella is a lawyer.